minetest/dev.luanti.org/content/for-creators/api/object-properties.md

 * field type: `bool`
 * default value: `false`

-Whether buggy semitransparency is enabled for the texture.
+Whether buggy semi-transparency is enabled for the texture.

 {{< notice warning >}}
-Faces, entities and other semitransparent world elements might not be rendered in the right order for semitransparency to work.
+Faces, entities and other semitransparent world elements might not be rendered in the right order for semi-transparency to work.
 {{< /notice >}}

 ### `shaded`